RohtihIyer/data-analytics-projects/README.md

 # Data Analytics Portfolio

 Welcome to my portfolio!
-Here are the data analysis and visualization projects I have built using Python, Pandas, and Plotly.
+Here are the data analysis and visualization projects I have built using Python.

 ## 📌 Projects